-Home remedies for bladder infections include the use of barley, lemon juice, marigold, nettle, thyme, marshmallow, corn milk, yarrow, agrimony, plantain, lady finger, watermelon juice, onion juice, cabbage, garlic, pomegranate juice, orange, pineapple, banana bark, yoghurt, parsley, and plenty of water.
+Home remedies for bladder infection include the use of barley, lemon juice, marigold, nettle, thyme, marshmallow, corn milk, yarrow, agrimony, plantain, lady finger, watermelon juice, onion juice, cabbage, garlic, pomegranate juice, orange, pineapple, banana bark, yogurt, parsley, and plenty of water.

 Bladder infections, also known as interstitial cystitis, is a clinical condition in which a patient feels the urgency to urinate frequently.
 The volume of urine is small when you urinate and is accompanied by other symptoms that are easily noticeable.
 Pain is felt while urinating and having intercourse.
 However, the home remedies are easy to follow and can completely cure the problem in less than a week’s time.

 A bladder infection is a clinical condition there is an urgency by the individual to urinate.
 It is also referred to as Interstitial Cystitis (IC).
 It may occur because of several physiological and disease conditions.
 An adult bladder can typically store around a glass of urine.
 Normally, urine is free from any kind of pathogens.
 According to National Kidney and Neurological Disease Information Clearinghouse (NKUDIC), NIH, if the pathogen moves via the vagina to the bladder and multiplies, then it is referred to as a bladder infection.
 It occurs frequently, and pelvic pain may or may not accompany the condition.